 Food law, and its enforcement, changes over time.
 It is essential that enforcement officers keep up to date with these changes.

 We work with local authorities to further develop their enforcement services.
-One area in which we are active is a continuing programme of quality update training for local authority feed and food law enforcement officers at a cost that is affordable to local authorities.
+One area in which we are active is a continuing programme of quality update training for local authority feed and food law authorised officers at a cost that is affordable to local authorities.
 These courses have been devised for the use of feed and food law enforcement officers currently employed by local authorities only.
 They are not available for the general public, students or consultants.

 Contact points for training enquiries